Tynemouth Metro station: Facilities

 The station has two platforms, both of which have ticket machines (which accept cash, card and contactless payment), seating, next train audio and visual displays, timetable and information posters and an emergency help point.

 There is step-free access to both platforms by road bridge, with platforms also linked by a pre-grouping wooden footbridge, which is similar in design to that at nearby Cullercoats.

 The station has a pay and display car park, with 71 spaces.
 There is also cycle storage at the station, with four cycle pods and five Sheffield stands.

 Services

 As of April 2021, the station is served by up to five trains per hour on weekdays and Saturday, and up to four trains per hour during the evening and on Sunday.

-Rolling stock used: Class 599 Metrocar

 Market

 A weekly market is held at the station every Saturday and Sunday, which doubles as a farmers' market once a month.
 The Friends of Tynemouth Station also hold book fairs several times a year at the station.
 The first book fair took place in August 1993.